General Results to Date

 Body Discomfort

-The Body Discomfort questions measure the discomfort of body areas during the task.
-The graph shows the areas explicitly supported by the exoskeleton.
-Parcour 1 with back-supporting exoskeletons focuses on the lower back, buttocks, and upper and lower legs.
-In Parcours 2 and 3, the upper body is particularly stressed, so the neck, shoulder, forearm, and upper back body areas are addressed in more detail.
+The questions on body comfort measure the discomfort of body areas during the task.
+The graphs show the areas that are explicitly supported by the exoskeleton.
+Back-supporting exoskeletons were used in the box and bag handling tasks; therefore, the focus is on the lower back, buttocks and upper and lower legs.
+The upper body is particularly stressed during car assembly, welding, the installation of rail systems and drywall construction, so the body's neck, shoulder, forearm and upper back areas are addressed in more detail.

 System Usability Scale

 The System of Usability Scale (SUS) uses validated questions and a mathematical formula to show the usability of devices such as exoskeletons.
-The test subjects evaluated the ease of use of the exoskeletons in Parcours 1, 2 and 3 between good and excellent.
+The test subjects evaluated the ease of use of the exoskeletons in all six Parcours, from just below good to excellent.

 Quality